complyue/haze/README.md

 [BokehJS](https://docs.bokeh.org/en/latest/docs/user_guide/bokehjs.html)
-aims to be declarative compared to traditional graphical programming toolkits, but it still feels imperative compared to Haskell stylish.
+aims to be declarative compared to traditional graphical programming toolkits, but it still feels imperative compared to stylish Haskell.

-Haze might has more space to improve, let's see how's that over time.
+Haze just **lifts** the imperative aspect of BokehJS API into Haskell for now, it might have more potental to improve, let's see how's that over time.

 ## Documentation